Effective: 30 September 2022

 c) access to or use of the new functionality or Module is chargeable to other customers using the Services.

-12.3 Where Upgrades incur additional Fees, or result in a material change to the functionality of the Services or Deliverables that will adversely affect the Customer’s use of the Services or Deliverables, the Customer has the right to terminate the Agreement on giving thirty (30) days’ notice without penalty.
+12.3 Where Upgrades incur additional Fees, or result in a material change to the functionality of the Services or Deliverables that will adversely affect the Customer’s use of the Services or Deliverables, the Customer has the right to terminate the an Order Form or SOW, or the Agreement as whole on giving thirty (30) days’ notice without penalty.
 No refunds for Fees that are pre-paid shall be made.

 13.1 The Supplier exclusively owns all rights, title and interest in and to the Services, Deliverables and the Documentation, including without limitation any Upgrades thereto and including, without limitation, all Intellectual Property Rights therein (the "Content"), and all Intellectual Property Rights related thereto and derivative works of the foregoing, but excluding in all cases the Customer Data.
 No interest or ownership in the Content or Intellectual Property Rights of the Supplier is transferred to the Customer under this Agreement.